 With the holiday season approaching, there’s no better time to beef up a cookbook collection, whether your own or that of your favorite food-loving friend or relative.
 Boston-area chefs and food writers are quite prolific in the cookbook realm; in fact, the city is home to food media powerhouses America’s Test Kitchen and Milk Street Kitchen, which each turn out numerous cookbooks.

-This guide, the first in a series, focuses on cookbooks specifically tied to Boston-area restaurants that are currently in operation — some old, some new.
+This guide, though, focuses on cookbooks specifically tied to Boston-area restaurants — some old, some new.
 There’s a lot of New England seafood; there are beautiful Middle Eastern-inspired baked goods from a favorite bakery on the border of Cambridge and Watertown; there are timeless classics from a local restaurant empire that’s been around for over two decades.

 Soframiz: Vibrant Middle Eastern Recipes from Sofra Bakery & Cafe

 Ana Sortun and Maura Kilpatrick

 Chef Ana Sortun’s trio of Middle Eastern restaurants — Sofra, Oleana, and Sarma — consistently land on best-of lists locally and beyond.
 Founded in 2008 by Sortun and executive pastry chef and business partner Maura Kilpatrick, Sofra is the most casual of the trio, a bakery and cafe that features meze, soups and salads, and other light meals alongside gorgeous pastries and other sweets.

 The beautiful Soframiz cookbook touches on both the savory and sweet sides of Sofra, from spicy shakshuka and rolled omelets with za’atar and labne to pistachio bird’s nests and almond rose cake.